 Benefits of food-stuffable dog toys:

-- Preventing separation anxiety!
-Crate time is important for dogs, even if especially if you are home a lot right now!
-Now is the time to get your puppy or dog used to spending relaxing time in the crate, and to build positive associations with the experience.
+- Easy and invaluable right now.
+Quiet time alone is important for dogs, even if especially if you are home a lot right now!
+Now is the time to get your puppy or dog used to spending relaxing time on their own, and to help them build positive associations with the experience.
+(Note: If you notice that your puppy or dog is not comfortable in a crate or an area that is away from you with a food-stuffable toy, please consult with a certified professional dog trainer – true separation anxiety/distress is often not caused by environmental factors and is important to address).

-Quiet terrier time in the crate with a food-stuffable toy.
+Quiet terrier time in a comfy crate with the door open with a food-stuffable toy.

 Prepping Food-Stuffable Toys

-- If you feed kibble: You can mix your dog’s kibble with some canned dog food and then stuff the mixture into the toys, or you can soak your dog’s kibble in warm water or broth, then stuff the mixture into the toys.
-I do not recommend freezing these meals.
+- Kibble: You can mix your dog’s kibble with some canned dog food and then stuff the mixture into the toys, or you can soak your dog’s kibble in warm water or broth, then stuff the mixture into the toys.

 Miles’ raw food dinner in a food-stuffable dog toy.